 I have a firm belief that the historical internet-era design interface paradigm is beginning to change.
 It is moving away from purely the visual, be it mobile-friendly responsive, or via static navigation and towards something more intelligent, immersive and instant.

 In the coming few years publishing platforms will feature both traditional menu-based navigation and a flexible voice-activated interactive navigation cross-platform.

 The key principles of the interface design are as described in the sections below:

-The design should organize the user interface purposefully, in meaningful and useful ways based on clear, consistent models that are apparent and recognizable to users, putting related things together and separating unrelated things, differentiating dissimilar things and making similar things resemble one another.
+The design should organise the user interface purposefully, in meaningful and useful ways based on clear, consistent models that are apparent and recognisable to users, putting related things together and separating unrelated things, differentiating dissimilar things and making similar things resemble one another.
 The structure principle is concerned with overall user interface architecture

 The interfaces design should make simple, common tasks easy, communicating clearly and simply in the user’s own language, and providing good shortcuts that are meaningfully related to longer procedures

 The design should make all needed options and materials for a given task visible without distracting the user with extraneous or redundant information.
 Good designs don’t overwhelm users with alternatives or confuse with unneeded information.